nickspaargaren/no-google/README.md

 ### G APIs
 >ajax.googleapis.com

-Without the APIs major ammout of web sites will be broken. `Decentraleyes` browser extension could solve the issue without whitelisting the subdomain, but not for all sites.
+Without the ajax APIs major ammout of web sites will be broken. `Decentraleyes` browser extension could solve the issue without whitelisting the subdomain, but not for all sites.

 ### Fonts
 >fonts.gstatic.com